Upper Rockridge in Oakland in Alameda County, California — The American West (Pacific Coastal)

 Erected by Daniel Levy, East Bay Regional Park District.

 Location.
 37° 50.897′ N, 122° 13.828′ W. Marker is in Oakland, California, in Alameda County.
 It is in Upper Rockridge.
-Marker can be reached from Broadway Terrace.
+It can be reached from Broadway Terrace.
 Touch for map.
 Marker is at or near this postal address: 6502 Broadway Terrace, Oakland CA 94618, United States of America.
 Touch for directions.

 More about this marker.
 The marker is located in Temescal Regional Recreation Are, on the trail that skirts the northeastern end of the lake, right where the trail cuts from going east to going south.

-Photographed By Andrew Ruppenstein, April 22, 2020
+Photographed by Andrew Ruppenstein, April 22, 2020

 2. The Railroad History of Lake Temescal Marker - wide view